Oussamazz/IoT/P1/doc.md

 sudo k3s kubectl get pods --all-namespaces
 ```

-Both machines should show the expected Kubernetes pods
+Both machines should show the expected Kubernetes pods.

 ## Conclusion
 Part 1 is complete when you have successfully set up a K3s cluster using Vagrant with two machines: one in controller mode and one in agent mode.